 Online review sites give people the opportunity to share their opinions about local businesses with their family, friends and larger web communities.
 It’s kind of like bring word-of-mouth advertising away from the water cooler and amplifying the message across the Internet.
 With that type of potential reach, it’s no secret that online reviews can seriously affect your business.

 A number of websites allow patients to post reviews of your practice on their site.
-The main online review sites are Google+, Facebook and Yelp.
+The main online review sites are Google, Facebook and Yelp.
 If you don’t have accounts on those sites, we’d recommend setting them up.
-If you’re not sure if you have an account, search your practice on Google to see if you already have Google+, Facebook or Yelp listing.
-You can claim your listing on Google+ and Yelp by following the instructions on the page.
+If you’re not sure if you have an account, search your practice on Google to see if you already have Google, Facebook or Yelp listing.
+You can claim your listing on Google My Business and Yelp by following the instructions on the page.
 If you have a Facebook account set up but don’t have access, contact the administrator of the page to request that they give you access.

 So why should you bother getting online reviews?
 You need online patient reviews for two reasons: to convert potential patients into new patients and to improve your Google ranking, so your business shows up at the top of a Google search.

 Choosing the right dentist is important and getting an endorsement from a family member or friend has a big impact on a new patient’s decision.
 Online reviews can complement or replace personal referrals and they can be accessed more quickly and easily.